econdesousa/Incomp2Mut/README.md

 * From command line: "python main.py" or
 * From executable: double clicking on it.

-A GUI will show up and the user must choose the configurations he/she wants:
+A GUI will show up and the user must choose the configurations he/she wants (see video tutorial bellow):
 * Familial configuration: choose between Duos (Father / Child) or Trios (Father / Mother / Child)
 * Incompatibility Rate: Enter here the **observed** incompatibility rate.
 * Number of Simulations: choose the desired number of simulations